Replacing Sliding Glass Doors with French Doors

 Our experts offer a variety of affordable door options so you can customize the perfect French doors for your home.
 Schedule a replacement with us today at 855-603-1919.

 The process of replacing sliding glass doors with French doors requires the handling of large and delicate pieces of glass, which can be dangerous and tedious.
 To prevent injury and additional costs, call the experts at Glass Doctor to install your new French doors.

-Here’s what you can expect when you schedule a free, in-home consultation with our experts.
+Here’s what you can expect when you schedule an in-home consultation with our experts.

 - After speaking with one of our customer service representatives, an in-home consultation for your door replacement project is scheduled.

 - Before we arrive, check out online design inspiration sites to get an idea of what you want your French doors to look like.